snowplow/documentation/docs/understanding-tracking-design/create-tracking-plan-with-tracking-scenarios/managing-tracking-scenarios-console/index.md

 ![](images/ts-5.png)

-To make changes, edit the information in each section, and then click the ‘Save and Update’ button to save your changes.
+To make changes, edit the information in each section, and then click the **'Save changes'** button to save your changes.

-### Implementation rules
+### Implementation instructions

-The Implementation Rules section is where you can specify how each property for this event should be populated.
+The Implementation Instructions section is where you can specify how each property for this event should be populated.

-To add multiple implementation rules, click the **'+ Add implementation rules'** button in the Implementation Rules section.
+To add multiple implementation instructions, click the **'Add implementation instructions'** button in the Implementation Instructions section.
 This will open a dialog view.

 The dialog displays the list of properties defined in the data structure associated with this scenario.

 ![](images/ts-7.png)

 You can click on any of the properties shown in the list to access a new view inside the dialog box.
-Here, you will be able to configure the rule's Type of condition, Value, and Comments properties.
+Here, you will be able to configure the instructions's Type of condition, Value, and Comments properties.

 ![](images/ts-8.png)

-Click **'Add rule'** to save the rule, or click the **'Cancel'** button to discard changes.
+Click **'Add instruction'** to save the instruction, or click the **'Cancel'** button to discard changes.

-After configuring the rules, click **'Save and update rules'** to confirm the changes or click **'Close'** to discard them.
+After configuring the instructions, click **'Save and update instruction'** to confirm the changes or click **'Close'** to discard them.

-You can edit or remove rules in the tracking detail view's rule list.
+You can edit or remove instructions in the tracking detail view's instructions list.

 ![](images/ts-9.png)